 Many women are curious about using essential oils in pregnancy.
 With the rising popularity of Aromatherapy, it seems there is an increase in misinformation on the use of essential oils.
 Pregnancy and lactation are critical times in the development of a baby, so knowing the proper use of essential oils in pregnancy is best.
 I cover their safety in this video.
-Below are my notes from the live video recording I did on Periscope.
-Download the Periscope App to get notifications of my live broadcasts!
+Below are my notes from the live video recording.
+Join us live weekly for FREE Fertility Classes on Instagram…

 11 Guidelines to Follow